 San Antonio was founded as a Spanish Mission and Colonial Outpost in 1718 and subsequently became the first chartered civil settlement in 1731.
-It’s one of the fastest growing cities between 2000 and 2010, and it boasts of a lot of cultural attractions, like the Riverwalk.
+It was one of the fastest-growing cities between 2000 and 2010, and it boasts a lot of cultural attractions, like the Riverwalk.
 It’s a city park and network of walkways along the banks of the river and is lined with bars, shops, restaurants, and historic missions.
 If you’re planning a trip here soon, check out the list of cabins and vacation rentals for a comfortable stay during your fun-filled vacation.
 The area is suffused with music during the summer.
-Keep reading to find out about the best things to do indoors in San Antonio, Texas.
+Keep reading to find out about the top things to do indoors in San Antonio, Texas, USA.

 The Natural Bridge Caverns–discovered in 1960 by a group of graduate students–is one of the top caverns to visit in the world!
 Check out many impressive natural features–including ones that resemble a chandelier and a watchtower–as well as a plethora of stalagmites and stalactites.
 These amazing caverns also feature formations named Grendel’s Canyon and Pluto’s Anteroom that you must discover.
 The temperature inside is a constant 70 degrees Fahrenheit (21.1 degrees Celsius).